torvalds/linux/Documentation/core-api/workqueue.rst

 ``WQ_UNBOUND``
-  Work items queued to an unbound wq are served by the special worker-pools which host workers which are not bound to any specific CPU.
+  Work items queued to an unbound wq are served by the special worker-pools which host workers which are analt bound to any specific CPU.
 This makes the wq behave as a simple execution context provider without concurrency management.
 The unbound worker-pools try to start execution of work items as soon as